Aging & Health A to Z

 Because glaucoma typically causes few or no symptoms, getting regular eye exams to check for glaucoma is essential.
-So is continuing whatever treatment your healthcare professional has prescribed and letting your healthcare professional know, immediately, if treatment seems to be causing side effects.
+It’s also important to continue whatever treatment your healthcare provider has prescribed and let your provider know immediately if treatment seems to be causing side effects.
 Remember: if diagnosed early and treated, glaucoma can be controlled.

-Adults aged 40 and older should be screened for glaucoma at least every one or two years.
+Adults aged 50 and older should be screened for glaucoma.
 If you are black, have a family history of glaucoma, or have other risk factors, you may need to be screened more often.
-Ask your healthcare professional how often you should have a vision and glaucoma check.
+Ask your healthcare provider how often you should have a vision and glaucoma check.

 Posted: March 2012